coreos/ignition/butane/docs/development.md

 ## Creating a release

-Create a [release checklist](https://github.com/coreos/butane/issues/new?template=release-checklist.md) and follow those steps.
+Create a [release checklist](https://github.com/coreos/ignition/issues/new?template=release-checklist.md) and follow those steps.

 ## The build process

-Note that the binaries released in this repository are not built using the `build` script from this repository but using a `butane.spec` maintained in [Fedora rpms/butane](https://src.fedoraproject.org/rpms/butane).
+Note that the binaries released in this repository are not built using the `build` script from this repository but using the `ignition.spec` maintained in [Fedora rpms/ignition](https://src.fedoraproject.org/rpms/ignition), where butane is built as a subpackage.
 This build process uses the [go-rpm-macros](https://pagure.io/go-rpm-macros) to set up the Go build environment and is subject to the [Golang Packaging Guidelines](https://docs.fedoraproject.org/en-US/packaging-guidelines/Golang/).